openebs-archive/openebs-docs/docs/setupstorageclasses.md

 ### Storage Class for Provisioning cStor

 A new OpenEBS component called Storage Pool Claim (SPC) watcher has been introduced.
-This allows you to define a SPC name, for example `cstor-sparse-pool`.
+This allows you to define a SPC name, for example,  `cstor-sparse-pool`.
 Pools will be created with the specified SPC name and the desired number of replcias specified in the `ReplicaCount`.
 The PVC that uses the storage class will create cStor volumes on the specified pools.

 The default cStor storage class is as follows: